mushtary-mumu/crime_patterns/README.md

 ## Getting started

-For a local machine to run this project, it needs to have a Python and LaTeX distribution.
-The project was tested on Windows 11 operating system.
+For a local machine to run this project, it needs to have a Python and LaTeX distribution pre-installed.
+The project was tested primarily on Windows 11 operating system, but should also work on Linux and Mac OS.

 The project environment includes all the dependencies needed to run the project.

 To run this project on a local machine:

-- after cloning the repo, open a terminal in the root directory of the project and create and activate the environment typing:
+- after cloning the repo, open a terminal in the root directory of the project and create and activate the environment by typing:

 ```console
 conda env create -f environment.yml